 Lastly, Schema focused therapy helps you to view yourself and the world more positively.

-Although BPD doesn’t cure BPD, it can relieve your symptoms.
-Therefore, your doctor may sometimes prescribe medication in addition to psychotherapy treatment.
+Although BPD treatment doesn’t cure BPD, it can relieve your symptoms.
+Therefore, your doctor may sometimes prescribe medication in addition to psychotherapy treatment

 Does online therapy work for BPD?

 Online therapy is rapidly growing with each passing day.
 That’s why there are more and more online platforms and sites available than ever before.
 Not only is online counseling more convenient and cost-effective – signs are now starting to show it is even more effective as compared to in-person treatment.

 Therapies used to treat CBD are offered by many online counseling sites and platforms.
 Therefore, one can easily access it.
 Online therapy is not only less expensive than in-person therapy, but you can also receive treatment from the comfort of your home.
 Other than that, you can talk to face to face with your therapist any time of the day, making it much more convenient as it’s based on your schedule.